gvdent/gvdent.github.io/flightlog.md

 Recognizable sights, with the wave building and the crater where the needle was going to be.

+## Texel - Ameland

+Date: 2020-08-19
+Departure: Texel EHTX
+Arrival: Ameland EHAL
+ETE: Unknown
+Actual flight time: 37'32"  (According to log)

+### Notes

+Started (and finished) on parking.
+Went from cold start to taxi using checklists.
+Wow that was both insightful and fustrating.

 # Ideas

 Chicago, check Meigs Field